twilio/twilio-php/docs/usage/rest/calls.rst

       }
     }

-Be careful, as the above code makes quite a few HTTP requests and display numerous PHP warnings for unintialized variables.
+Be careful, as the above code makes quite a few HTTP requests and may display PHP warnings for unintialized variables.

 Retrieve a Call Record
 ======================